Pipunculidae

+Evolution

+Molecular analysis show that Pipunculidae appeared in the Maastrichtian age of the Cretaceous.
+The oldest fossils of this group were found in the Eocene formations.
+North American Metanephrocerus belgardeae and Priabona florissantius were collected from the Ypresian and Priabonian deposits, respectively.
+Younger specimens of Pipunculidae were discovered in the Miocene Dominican amber.

 Taxonomy

 Taxonomy as shown at the Tree of life, with modification based on Kehlmaier, Dierick and Skevington (2014).
 The name Pipunculidae is derived from the type genus Pipunculus which is thought to be derived from Latin pepo for pumpkin, thus pipunculus would mean "little pumpkin", referring to the large heads.